Easy Mirror Glaze Recipe and Video

 Trouble Shooting – My Tips

-- My glaze is too thick so it won’t pour – You need the mirror glaze to be a pouring consistency so before you attempt to pour take a ladle and check consistency – if it’s not pouring then add a few tablespoon of water.
+- My glaze is too thick so it won’t pour – You need the mirror glaze to be a pouring consistency.
+So before you attempt to pour take a ladle and check the consistency – if it’s not pouring then add a few tablespoon of water.
 Be careful when adding water as you cannot make it thicker once you’ve diluted it.

-- My glaze is too thin – if you have not boiled the mixture enough when preparing the mirror glaze it will be too runny and so the resulting in a very thin coverage.
+- My glaze is too thin – If you have not boiled the mixture enough when preparing the mirror glaze it will be too runny and will result in a very thin coverage.
 I suggest placing the glaze for 3 to 5 minutes in the fridge.
 This will help thicken it up a bit – then try again.

-- My glaze does not stick to the cake – it just slips off?
-Condensation on the cake can sauce the glaze to slide off the cake rather than stick to it.
-If the cake is frozen wipe off any excess moisture from the cake and try again.
-If you live in a place with high humidity I highly recommend glazing immediately as soon as the cake is out of the freeze before it has had time to condense.
-Additionally setting the air condition to high for those few minutes might help as well.
+- My glaze does not stick to the cake – It just slips off?
+Condensation on the cake can cause the glaze to slide off the cake rather than stick to it.
+If the cake is frozen, wipe off any excess moisture from the cake and try it again.
+If you live in a place with high humidity I highly recommend glazing immediately as soon as the cake is out of the freezer before it has had time to condense.
+Additionally, setting the air condition to high for those few minutes might help as well.

-- My cake started to melt as soon as I started to glaze it – The glaze needs to be room temperature.
-If you use hot or warm glaze it will melt the frozen cake easily causing the cake to have a melting effect.
+- My cake started to melt as soon as I started to glaze it – The glaze needs to be at room temperature.
+If you use a hot or warm glaze it will melt the frozen cake, causing the cake to have a melting effect.

 Wouldn’t that make an impressive center cake at any party?